kyverno/website/content/en/docs/High Availability/_index.md

 The cleanup controller applies cleanup policies to generate CronJobs and reconciles existing CronJobs when they change.
 This component does require leader election.

-#### Cleanup - Cert Manager
+#### Cleanup - Cert Renewer

 The cert manager manages the certificates stored as Secrets and does require leader election.

-#### Cleanup - Webhook Monitor
+#### Cleanup - Webhook Controller

-The webhook config monitor updates the webhook used by the cleanup controller when the Secret changes.
+The webhook controller updates the webhook used by the cleanup controller when the Secret changes.
 This component also uses leader election.